livewire/livewire/docs/uploads.md

 > php artisan livewire:publish --config
 > ```

+### Using DigitalOcean spaces

+DigitalOcean Spaces needs to be configured for CORS, you have to go to space settings then in the CORS Configurations section, click Add then configrue the followeing:

+    - Origin: the origin of your application (domain)
+    - Allowed Methods: GET & PUT
+    - Allowed Headers:
+        - Content-Type
+        - X-Amz-Acl

+For any additional configiruation hed to [digitalocean documentation](https://docs.digitalocean.com/products/spaces/how-to/configure-cors/)
 ### Configuring automatic file cleanup

 Livewire's temporary upload directory will fill up with files quickly; therefore, it's essential to configure S3 to clean up files older than 24 hours.